-6. This Court has jurisdiction over the subject matter of this action asserted herein under the Patent Laws of the United States, United States Code, Title 35.
-This is an action for patent infringement that arises under the patent laws of the United States, 35 U.S.C. § 271, et seq.

-7. This Court has original subject matter jurisdiction under 28 U.S.C. §§ 1331 and 1338(a).

-8. This Court has personal jurisdiction over Defendant.
-Defendant has sustained and systematic activities in this District and is committing infringing acts in Texas and this District.
-Defendant regularly conducts business in the State of Texas and within this District, including the sales of the accused products that are the subject of this patent infringement lawsuit.
-Upon information and belief, Defendant has employees in this District who are responsible for the accused products.
-Defendant engages in other persistent courses of conduct and derives substantial revenue from products and/or services provided in this District and in Texas, and has purposefully established substantial, systematic, and continuous contacts within this District and should reasonably expect to be sued in a court in this District.
+- 6. This Court has jurisdiction over the subject matter of this action asserted herein under the Patent Laws of the United States, United States Code, Title 35.
+This is an action for patent infringement that arises under the patent laws of the United States, 35 U.S.C. § 271, et seq. - 7.
+This Court has original subject matter jurisdiction under 28 U.S.C. §§ 1331 and 1338(a). - 8.
+This Court has personal jurisdiction over Defendant.
+Defendant has sustained and systematic activities in this District and is committing infringing acts in Delaware and this District.
+Defendant regularly conducts business in the State of Delaware and within this District, including the sales of the accused products that are the subject of this patent infringement lawsuit. - 9.
+Venue is proper in this District as to Owlet pursuant to 28 U.S.C. § 1400(b).
+Defendant is a corporation registered in Delaware and thus resides in this District. - 10.
+Infringement is occurring within the State of Delaware and this District through Defendant's distribution and sales of "smart" devices, such as the cameras and smart baby devices like the smart sock and smart sock 2 (the "Accused Products," which are further defined below). - 11.
+Venue is further proper because Defendant has placed the Accused Products into the stream of commerce knowing or understanding that such products would be used in the United States, including in the District of Delaware.
+Defendant has manufactured, distributed, sold, and/or offered to sell the Accused Products to customers for use throughout this District. - 12.
+This Court has personal jurisdiction over Defendant at least because Defendant has made, used, offered to sell and sold the accused products within the District thus committing acts of infringement within the District, and placed infringing products into the stream of commerce knowing or understanding that such products would be used in the United States, including in the District of Delaware.

-Defendant maintains an established place of business at 16727 Park Row, Houston, Texas 77081.

-10. Venue is proper in this district as to Amcrest pursuant to 28 U.S.C. § 1400(b).

-11. Infringement is occurring within the State of Texas and this District through Defendant's distribution and sales of "smart" devices under, for example, outdoor, indoor, and security cameras, as well smart home products (the "Accused Products," which are further defined below).

-12. Venue is further proper because Defendant has placed the Accused Products into the stream of commerce knowing or understanding that such products would be used in the United States, including in the Southern District of Texas.
-Defendant has manufactured, distributed, sold, and/or offered to sell the Accused Products to customers for use throughout this District.

-13. This Court has personal jurisdiction over Defendants at least because Defendant has made, used, offered to sell and sold the accused products within the District thus committing acts of infringement within the District, and placed infringing products into the stream of commerce knowing or understanding that such products would be used in the United States, including in the Southern District of Texas.